Panayiotis Yamarelos

 He has been involved in hundreds of death cases in Greece as a medical examiner, with most famous to be the crime of a man who killed and dismembered his fiancee in 1987, the case of soldier Romiopoulos' suspicious death in 1997 and the case of Monk Vissarion Korkoliacos.

-Panayiotis Yamarelos died of heart failure in hospital "Evagelismos", Athens, on April 28, 2006.
+Panayiotis Yamarellos died of heart failure in hospital "Evagelismos", Athens, on April 28, 2006.